Soft insoles for estimating 3D ground reaction forces using 3D printed foam-like sensors: Methods

-The measurement setup used a voltage divider to measure the resistance of the sensor using a bias resistor $R_b$ of 560$\Omega$.
+The measurement setup (Figure \ref{fig:shoe}(b)) used a voltage divider to measure the resistance of the sensor using a bias resistor $R_b$ of 560$\Omega$.
 The output voltage was measured using a 16-bit analog-to-digital converter ADS1115 (Texas Instruments, USA) on a breakout board (Adafruit, USA) that is connected to an Arduino Uno (Arduino AG, Italy).
 The Arduino streamed data over USB to a laptop for further processing.
 The measured voltages were then converted to resistance by

 Within this equation, the variables $V_{in}$ and $V_{out}$ represent the input (5 V from Arduino) and measured voltage, respectively.
-The resistance changes were then computed by using $R$ and Eq. \ref{eq:dR}.
-The changes in resistance were then used to identify a linear and Hammerstein-Wiener model.
-The model with the highest normalized root mean square fit (NRSME) kept, which was defined as (using the two norm):
+The resistance changes were then computed by using $R_b$ and Eq. \ref{eq:dR}.
+The changes in resistance were then used as the inputs of the to-be-identified linear and Hammerstein-Wiener models for each participant.

-Within this equation, the variables $F$, $\hat{F}$, and $\bar{F}$ represent the measured force, predicted force, and average (measured) force.
-In addition, the models were also compared in terms of their RMS error scaled by the maximum force.
-Lastly, the coefficient of determination $R^2$ was computed by comparing the measured and estimated GRF.